Neal, James Weaver (P1, C3, L11)

 From Lieutenant James Weaver Neal, Who Died March 13th

-Perhaps no Transylvanian, who has ever gone out from these college halls, has been more interested in the welfare of Transylvania, and has had the interests of Transylvania, more in mind, than had Lieutenant James Weaver Neal, who died of spinal meningitis in France on March 13th.
+Perhaps no Transylvania, who has ever gone out from these college halls, has been more interested in the welfare of Transylvania, and has had the interests of Transylvania, more in mind, than had Lieutenant James Weaver Neal, who died of spinal meningitis in France on March 13th.
 Ever since he has been in the service he has kept in touch with the college, writing many letters to President Crossfield and others.
 The following is the last letter received by President Crossfield.

 Courcelles aux Bois, France